-Note: This map is a draft and will be updated once CalFire publishes the new Wild Hazard Zones.
+Note: This map is a draft and will be updated once CAL FIRE publishes the new Wild Hazard Zones.

-GOAL S-5 Maintain adequate fire and life safety protection from wildland fires.
+GOAL S-4 Maintain adequate fire and life safety protection from wildland fires.

-- Policy S 5.1 Very High Fire Hazard Severity Zones.
+- Policy S 4.1 Very High Fire Hazard Severity Zones.
 Avoid new residential development in Very High Fire Hazard Severity Zones, as shown on Figure S-14, or the most current data available from CAL FIRE.
 Redevelopment or reconstruction of existing structures is allowed.
-Coordinate with San Mateo Consolidated Fire Department (SMC Fire) to ensure new construction of buildings or infrastructure within a Fire Hazard Severity Zone or Wildland-Urban Interface (WUI), as shown on Figures S-12 and S-13 or the most current data available from CAL FIRE, are in full compliance with applicable State and local regulations and meet the Very High Fire Hazard Severity Zone Fire Safe Regulations for road ingress and egress, fire equipment access, and adequate water supply. - Policy S 5.2 Reconstruction of Development.
-Require reconstruction projects or significant retrofits in a Fire Hazard Severity Zone and the Wildland-Urban Interface, as shown on Figures S-12 and S-13 or the most current data available from CAL FIRE, to be consistent with the California Building Standards Code, California Fire Code, and Very High Fire Hazard Severity Zone Fire Safe Regulations. - Policy S 5.3 Wildland Fire Protection.
-Require all development in and adjacent to designated Fire Hazard Severity Zone and Wildland-Urban Interface to prepare a fire protection plan for review and approval by SMC Fire prior to issuance of building permits and to provide access and defensible space in accordance with California codes and local ordinances. - Policy S 5.4 Hillside Vegetation Stability.
-Stabilize, and as feasible re-vegetate, burned slopes following a wildfire event to reduce landslide and debris flow risk. - Policy S 5.5 Fire Risk Mapping.
+Coordinate with San Mateo Consolidated Fire Department (SMC Fire) to ensure new construction of buildings or infrastructure within a Fire Hazard Severity Zone or Wildland-Urban Interface (WUI), as shown on Figures S-12 and S-13 or the most current data available from CAL FIRE, meet or exceed applicable State and local regulations and meet the Fire Safe Regulations for road ingress and egress, fire equipment access, and adequate water supply. - Policy S 4.2 Reconstruction of Development.
+Require reconstruction projects or significant retrofits in a Fire Hazard Severity Zone and the Wildland-Urban Interface, as shown on Figures S-12 and S-13 or the most current data available from CAL FIRE, to be consistent with the California Building Standards Code, California Fire Code, and Fire Safe Regulations. - Policy S 4.3 Wildland Fire Protection.
+Require all development in and adjacent to designated Fire Hazard Severity Zone and Wildland-Urban Interface to prepare a fire protection plan for review and approval by SMC Fire prior to issuance of building permits and to provide access and defensible space in accordance with California codes and local ordinances. - Policy S 4.4 Hillside Vegetation Stability.
+Stabilize, and as feasible re-vegetate, burned slopes following a wildfire event to reduce landslide and debris flow risk. - Policy S 4.5 Fire Risk Mapping.
 Coordinate with SMC Fire to consistently update any mapping data showing fire extent in San Mateo using CAL FIRE data and local wildland fire risk maps indicating the locations and extents of Fire Hazard Severity Zones, Local Responsibility Areas, and the Wildland-Urban Interface.
-Use this mapping data to inform decisions about existing risk and future land uses throughout the city and share these maps widely on the City's website, published handouts and flyers, and at in-person and virtual education events. - Policy S 5.6 Firefighting Infrastructure.
-Coordinate with SMC Fire to ensure adequate firefighting infrastructure, including road and building clearance for firefighting vehicles, and clear and legible street signage throughout the community. - Policy S 5.7 Peakload Water Supply.
+Use this mapping data to inform decisions about existing risk and future land uses throughout the city and share these maps widely on the City's website, published handouts and flyers, and at in-person and virtual education events. - Policy S 4.6 Firefighting Infrastructure.
+Coordinate with SMC Fire to ensure adequate firefighting infrastructure, including road and building clearance for firefighting vehicles, residential and building signage, and clear and legible street signage throughout the community. - Policy S 4.7Peakload Water Supply.
 Ensure that the California Water Service Company and the Estero Municipal Improvement District provide and maintain a water supply and distribution system that provides an adequate static pressure to deliver the minimum fire hydrant flow to all areas of the city, except where a lesser flow is acceptable, as determined by SMC Fire.